akkornel/gcs_gcp/packer/README.md

   with paths beginning with `/artifacts/`.
 This is where artifacts of the build process will be uploaded.

-* In the permissions for the Pub/Sub Topic, the `roles/pubsub.publisher` role.
+* In the permissions for the Pub/Sub Topics, the `roles/pubsub.publisher` role.

 The latter permission is needed due to how Packer does the impersonation.